fadden/CiderPress2/DiskArc/FS/Gutenberg-notes.md

 they have been locked.

 Disks have a volume name that can be up to nine characters long.
-Filenames can be up to 12 characters, and may be any high-ASCII value other than slashes, spaces, and control characters.
-When a file is deleted the entire entry is cleared to high-ASCII spaces, so deleted files can be identified by checking the first byte of the filename.
-(Having slashes in the *volume* name is apparently allowed, since the program disks themselves do this.)
+Filenames can be up to 12 characters, and may be any high-ASCII value other than slashes ('/'), spaces (' '), and control characters.
+When a file is deleted the entire entry is cleared to high-ASCII spaces, so empty slots can be identified by checking the first byte of the filename.
+(Having slashes in the *volume* name is apparently allowed, since the program disks do this themselves.)

 The program doesn't appear to allow lower-case characters to be used in filenames.